Raja Ampat SEA Centre

-Departing after breakfast we head to the western tip of Gam Island.
-Our first dive & snorkel sit is Citrus Ridge, named so for it’s brightly coloured orange and yellow corals.
-Here snorkelers and divers alike can enjoy the sight of schooling barracuda Lionfish, Angelfish, Turtles, beautiful soft corals and bommies, delightful Pgymy Seahorses plus much more.
+Departing after breakfast we head to the western tip of Gam Island in Raja Ampat.
+Our first dive and snorkeling site is Citrus Ridge, named so for it’s brightly coloured orange and yellow corals.
+Here snorkelers and divers alike can enjoy the sight of various marine life.
+For example schooling barracuda, Lionfish, Angelfish, as well as Turtles.
+Further we find beautiful soft corals and bommies and delightful Pgymy Seahorses, plus much more.

 From here we enter the Hidden Bay; on of Raja Ampat’s gems.
-With a narrow entrance easy to overlook, once inside a long narrow channel with coral reefs and small sharks finally split into a maze of rock islands and side bays.
-We wander through here for an extremely scenic cruise (definitely get your cameras out!) before stopping and a small isolated jetty for our morning tea/coffee break.
+With a narrow entrance it is easy to overlook.
+But once inside a long narrow channel with coral reefs and small sharks, finally split into a maze of rock islands and side bays.
+We wander through here for an extremely scenic cruise (definitely get your cameras out!).
+Afterwards we stop on a small isolated jetty for our morning tea/coffee break.

 Lunch follows, at an isolated homestay nestled at the foot of limestone cliffs covered in lush rainforests.
 From this location the emerald green waters sprout mushroom islands, and the water is calm and cool for a refreshing dip.

 The boat ride back to the resort continues the loop around Gam Island, passing by a remote fishing village and of course the stunning scenery of the island itself.
 Upon arrival home, for those that still have the energy there’s time for a sunset or night dive!